gemplank/kapow-boilerplate/kapow-skeleton/.github/ISSUE_TEMPLATE.md

 **Please prefix the issue title with `Epic:` or `Sub:` if appropriate, and apply the label of the same name.
-Also, assigned the issue the `Triage` project and any appropriate milestone or labels.**
+Also, assign the issue to the `Triage` project and add any appropriate milestones or labels.**

 ## Introduction: